How to Write Cold Emails That Work

 I blocked off 3:30pm PT tomorrow just in case.
 Does that work for you?

-In this second call to action, it’s extremely easy for them to book a meeting.
-The contact can reply with a simple “Yes, that works.” and boom, you have a meeting.
+In this second call to action, it’s extremely easy for the prospect to book a meeting.
+They can reply with a simple “Yes, that works.” and boom!
+You have a meeting.

 No Spacing: